Unraveling the Potency of Cannabinoids, Terpenes, and Flavonoids

 Can I get cannabinoids, terpenes, and flavonoids from sources other than cannabis?

-It’s important to note that while these compounds are found in other plants, the concentration and diversity of cannabinoids, terpenes, and flavonoids in cannabis are unparalleled.
-This makes cannabis an invaluable resource for the study and potential use of these compounds.
+Yes, these compounds are found in many other plants.
+However, the concentration and diversity of cannabinoids, terpenes, and flavonoids in cannabis are unparalleled.

 Do all cannabis strains contain cannabinoids, terpenes, and flavonoids?

-Yes, all cannabis strains contain these compounds.
-However, the specific profile and concentration of these compounds can vary greatly from strain to strain.
-This is why different strains can have different effects, flavors, and aromas.
+Yes, but the specific profile and concentration can vary greatly from strain to strain.
+This is why different strains have different effects, flavors, and aromas.

 How do cannabinoids, terpenes, and flavonoids affect the taste and smell of cannabis?